 Five reasons to start studying in Semester 3

-After a successful introduction in 2023, RMIT’s Semester 3 intake will be open again in 2024.
-Classes begin in either September, October or November, depending on the course.
+For the fourth year running, RMIT’s Semester 3 intake will open again in 2026.
+Classes begin in either September or October, depending on the course.

-If you’re thinking about your study options this year, here are five reasons why Semester 3 could be the ideal time to start to your learning journey, with added insights from Diploma of Business student, Jason – an international student from Indonesia.
+If you’re thinking about your study options this year, here are five reasons why Semester 3 could be the ideal time to start to your learning journey, with added insights from international Diploma of Business students, Jason and Lucy.

 Jason began his Diploma of Business in October of 2023